pypa/pip/docs/installing.rst

   setuptools-0.8 final is not released to pypi yet.
 Betas can be found here: https://bitbucket.org/pypa/setuptools/downloads

 pip requires `setuptools`_.
 As of v1.4, pip recommends `setuptools`_ >=0.8, not
-`distribute`_ (the fork of setuptools). `setuptools`_ and `distribute`_ are now merged back together as "setuptools".
+`distribute`_ (the fork of setuptools) and the wheel support *requires* `setuptools`_ >=0.8. `setuptools`_ and `distribute`_ are now merged back together as "setuptools".

 For details on installing setuptools from scratch, see the install instructions on the `setuptools pypi page <https://pypi.python.org/pypi/setuptools>`_

-If you already have `setuptools`_ or `distribute`_, then you can use pip to upgrade it, but you'll need to upgrade pip first to v1.4 using one of the methods below.
-Older versions of pip are *not* capable of performing the upgrade to the latest setuptools.
+If you already have `setuptools`_ or `distribute`_, you can upgrade using pip in one of two ways, depending on what you have.
+If ``python -c "import setuptools;

-You can upgrade to the latest setuptools in one of two ways, depending on what you have currently.
-To determine what you have currently, run ``pip show distribute``.
-If it returns results, then you have distribute.
+print(setuptools._distribute)"`` returns True, then you have distribute, otherwise you have setuptools.

+If you have setuptools, just run ``pip install -U setuptools``.

-If you currently have distribute, run ``pip install -U distribute``.
-This will upgrade to you distribute-0.7, which is just a wrapper, that depends on setuptools.
-The end result will be that you have distribute-0.7 (which does nothing) *and* the latest setuptools installed.
-If you currently have setuptools, just run ``pip install -U setuptools``.
+If you have distribute, until distribute-0.7.3 is released on PyPI, you'll need to upgrade pip first to v1.4 using one of the methods below.
+Then run ``pip install -U distribute``.
+This will upgrade to you distribute-0.7.X, which is just a wrapper, that depends on setuptools.
+The end result will be that you have distribute-0.7.X (which does nothing) *and* the latest setuptools installed.

 .. _setuptools: https://pypi.python.org/pypi/setuptools
 .. _distribute: https://pypi.python.org/pypi/distribute